Go Back

 • 1 tablespoon rice vinegar

-• 2 teaspoons freshly ground ginger
+• 2 teaspoons freshly grated ginger

 Mongolian Beef:

-• 1.75 pounds (approximately) pasture-raised flank steak
+• 1.75 pounds pasture-raised flank steak, thinly sliced against the grain

-• 1 large red bell pepper, sliced thin
+• 1 large red bell pepper, thinly sliced

 • 1/4 cup arrowroot starch